dineshtuvoc/DiscountCodeSystem-WebSocket/README.md

   }
 }

-Note: Replace your_password with your actual MySQL root password.
+Replace your_password with your MySQL root password.

-Step 3: Restore Dependencies and Build
+Step 3: Build the Solution
+Open the DiscountCodeSystem.sln file in Visual Studio.

-Right-click the solution in the Solution Explorer and select Restore NuGet Packages.
+Right-click the solution and select Restore NuGet Packages.

-Once the packages are restored, right-click the solution again and select Build Solution.
+Right-click the solution again and select Build Solution.

-6. How to Run the Application
+3. How to Run
-The server and the client must be run at the same time.

 In the Solution Explorer, right-click the Solution 'DiscountCodeSystem'.

 Select Set Startup Projects....

-Choose the Multiple startup projects option.
+Choose Multiple startup projects.

 Set the "Action" for both DiscountServer and DiscountClient to Start.

 Click OK.

-Press F5 or click the green "Start" button.
+Press F5 to launch both the server and the WPF client.

-Two windows will launch: the server's console window and the WPF client application.
-The client will automatically connect to the server, and you can begin generating and using codes.
+4. Project Structure
+The solution contains two projects that need to be run:

+DiscountServer: The backend console application that runs the WebSocket server.

+DiscountClient: The WPF desktop application that provides the graphical user interface.